Skip to main content

 Either time can work, but most patients absorb best when taking it with the largest meal of the day, which is often dinner.
 Some people report mild sleep disruption with evening dosing, so if your sleep changes, switch to morning.
 Consistency matters more than time of day.

 Daily dosing of D3 produces the steadiest blood levels, which is what your immune system and bones prefer.
 The once-weekly 50,000 IU prescription (Drisdol, vitamin D2) creates a spike-and-crash pattern that is less effective and is the wrong form for many people.
-Daily D3 is my default.
+Daily D3 is the default.

 Almost no one does.
 Food sources (fatty fish, egg yolks, fortified milk) deliver only small amounts, often under 200 IU per serving.
 To match a 2,000 IU dose from food alone, you would need to eat large servings of salmon every day, which is unrealistic for most patients in Philly.